Table of Contents

 Also read: France Goals for Indian Students by 2030

-Post-Study Work Visa in France 2025: An Overview
+Post-Study Work Visa in France 2025

 The Post-Study Work Visa for Indian Students in France for 2025 provides students with the opportunity to remain in the country to gain work experience after completing their studies.
 Below is a detailed overview of the visa, including age limits and application timelines.